Darben8/utility-chatbot/readme.txt

 3. Install dependencies listed in requirements.txt
 pip install -r requirements.txt

-4. Copy the path of "ga_utility_rates_iou.csv" and insert in line 75 after "csv_path="
+4. Copy the path of "ga_utility_rates_iou.csv" and insert in line 71 after "csv_path="

-5. Copy the path of "ga_tou_rates.csv" and insert in line 121 after csv_path="
+5. Copy the path of "ga_tou_rates.csv" and insert in line 117 after csv_path="

-6. If you're running the code for the first time, uncomment lines 370 and 371 Line 370 inserts the rows from the ga_utility_rates_iou.csv as vector embeddings in the pinecone index called utilitychat-index and namespace called utility-rates-iou.
+6. If you're running the code for the first time, uncomment lines 361 and 362 Line 361 inserts the rows from the ga_utility_rates_iou.csv as vector embeddings in the pinecone index called utilitychat-index and namespace called utility-rates-iou.
-Line 371 inserts the rows from the ga_tou_rates.csv as vector embeddings in the pinecone index called utilitychat-index and namespace called georgia-power-tou-rates.
+Line 362 inserts the rows from the ga_tou_rates.csv as vector embeddings in the pinecone index called utilitychat-index and namespace called georgia-power-tou-rates.
 Run it only once!
-After successful run, comment it before running the code again
+After successful run, comment it before running the code again.
+Check your pinecone indexes from the webapp to make sure.

 7. The code to run is gpgchat_tou.py